The official blog of the Lung Institute.

 - Your new lungs are seen as foreign objects by your immune system and will likely try to fight them.

 With these facts about lung transplants, many people are looking for a less invasive way to treat their lung disease.
-For some, the answer has been stem cell therapy.
-The Lung Institute, one of the leaders in using regenerative medicine in the treatment of lung disease, utilizes autologous stem cells found in the patient’s own body to help promote healing.
+For some, the answer has been cellular therapy.
+The Lung Institute, one of the leaders in using regenerative medicine in the treatment of lung disease, utilizes autologous cells found in the patient’s own body to help promote healing.